-(a) The degree may be conferred upon the candidate, provided that the revision (if any), in accordance with the recommendations of the assessors, is completed to the satisfaction of the supervisor.

-(b) The degree may be conferred upon the candidate, provided that a material revision is completed to the satisfaction of the assessor(s), as agreed upon by the assessment panel.
+- (a) The degree may be conferred upon the candidate, provided that the revision (if any), in accordance with the recommendations of the assessor, is completed to the satisfaction of the supervisor. - (b) The degree may be conferred upon the candidate, provided that a material revision is completed to the satisfaction of the assessor.